forKnowYou/python/qt_createPro/readme.md

 create qt .pro file path text for c/c++ project

 first argvment is your library path or null <br>
-second argvment is your project path or null
+second argvment is your project source path or null